IVSoftware/tesseract-ocr-load-language-4-8/README.md

 Your post states
->have a synchronous method [...] that calls an asynchronous method to download language files
+>I have a synchronous method [...] that calls an asynchronous method to download language files

 If the caller is synchronous anyway, why not make the downloader synchronous, too?